 eSIMs are probably not as flashy or as hyperbolic as 5G with ludicrous speeds or movie downloads in seconds. eSIMs are the nascent/quiet revolution in telecom, as significant as streaming was to music.
 In fact, the impact is likely to be much more meaningful because connectivity is more ubiquitously embedded in our lives—our phones, cars, security systems, wearables, laptops.
 Envision a world where you can scan a code and connect your phone, watch, drone, or grandma’s iPad from across the country.

-The impact of eSIMS will be enhanced by the connectivity potential that the proliferation of 5G is unlocking.
+The connectivity potential will enhance the impact of eSIMS that the proliferation of 5G is unlocking.
 With 5G, the density of devices that can connect is magnitudes higher than 4G, and consumers and brands will be looking to tap into that.
-The current way of building and connecting those devices is not feasible for all the devices that 5G has the bandwidth for.
+Building and connecting those devices is not feasible for all the devices that 5G has the bandwidth for.

-With 5G stores can and will want to connect 10X more sensors, but without eSIMs, that deployment will be nightmarish.
+With 5G stores, we can and will want to connect 10X more sensors, but without eSIMs, that deployment will be nightmarish.
 Making any changes also becomes exponentially large in terms of cost and time.
-With eSIMs on the other hand, the manufacturer would embed the eSIM into the device, ship it directly to the stores, and plans can be provisioned remotely.
-If GAP ever wanted to change their connectivity provider they could do it from a dashboard.
+With eSIMs, on the other hand, the manufacturer would embed the eSIM into the device, ship it directly to the stores, and plans can be provisioned remotely.
+If GAP ever wanted to change their connectivity provider, they could do it from a dashboard.

-We’re really happy to announce that our brand new global Esim platform today gives our users the ability to instantly buy data plans for any eSIM enabled device in more than 150 countries instantly.
+We’re delighted to announce that our brand new global Esim platform today gives our users the ability to instantly buy data plans for any eSIM enabled device in more than 150 countries instantly.

 The delightful way we did is a testament to our design ethos and the incredible team at US Mobile.
 We are really excited to see how users will combine the flexibility that our Connectivity OS affords with the flexibility of eSIMs.

 For more information, check out our detailed blog on eSims.